 Introduction to the Art of War

-In the volatile landscape of modern business, strategic planning has become more critical than ever.
+Strategic planning has become more critical than ever.
 Companies are continuously grappling with uncertainty, fierce competition, and the relentless pace of change.

 Strategic planners play a crucial role in forming dedicated teams that guide organizations through a structured methodology, from setting strategic goals to implementing and reviewing action plans.